 * * *

 Sam wheeled his restored Mazda RX-7 into the driveway.
 With a squeal of tires, he rocked to a stop before the garage.
-He removed his black leather gloves, stepped out of the car, greeted the old geezer next door and waved to the woman across the road; something he did on most days.
-Once inside the house, he got the percolator going and changed into something more casual.
+He removed his black leather gloves, stepped out of the car, greeted the old geezer next door, and waved to the woman across the road; something he did on most days.
+Once inside the house, he got the percolator going and changed into more casual gear.
 Despite his apparent good humor, Sam wasn’t happy.

 Drinking his coffee – black – he puzzled over sheets of circuit diagrams.
 The basement was quiet, the silence disturbed by the soft sigh of computer cooling fans.
-Frowning, he reached for the keyboard, called up the program and began coding the changes.
+Frowning, he reached for the keyboard, called up the program he’d been working on and began coding the changes.
 It was almost ready.
 The computer hummed and the cursor blinked at him.